Wirecloud/wirecloud/docs/installation_guide.md

 This command will install, as bonus, the pip command tool.

+You will also need the command line developer tools for xcode.
+You can install them by running the following command:

+    $ xcode-select --install

-It's also recommended to install the followig packages:
+It's also recommended to install the following package:

     $ brew install pcre